An efficient asymptotic preserving Monte Carlo method for frequency-dependent radiative transfer equations

-where $p= 1,2,\ldots,N$ denote the number of particles traversing cell $V_i$ during the time interval $[t^n,t^{n+1}]$, and $d$ represents the traveling distance within $V_i$ over $[t^n,t^{n+1}]$.
+where $p= 1,2,\ldots,N$ denotes the number of particles traversing cell $V_i$ during $[t^n,t^{n+1}]$, and $d$ represents the traveling distance within $V_i$ over $[t^n,t^{n+1}]$.
 We emphasize that only particles originating from the sources in \eqref{eq_sample_I}, \eqref{eq_sample_bc}, and \eqref{eq_sample_em} are considered for tallying this quantity.
 This value is used in updating the material temperature $T_i^{n+1}$ by integrating equation \eqref{eq_microscopicSystem_B} over $V_i$ and $[t^n,t^{n+1}]$:

 To ensure consistency, $T_i^{n+1}$ is updated for the next time step using \eqref{eq_tally_Tm}, rather than adopting the quantities from the macroscopic system.